International Driving Permit

-IDPs are issued by a national government directly, or through a network of AIT/FIA organizations, authorized by their governments to issue them.
+IDPs are issued by a national government directly, or through a network of AIT/FIA organizations or by any association duly empowered thereto by such other Contracting Party.
 For the latter case those issuing organizations are mostly automobile associations, such as American Automobile Association in the United States, Norwegian Automobile Federation in Norway and Riksförbundet M Sverige in Sweden.
 As there are many unofficial sellers on the internet, the AIT/FIA has created an approved directory to all IDP issuing organizations in the world.

 To be valid, the IDP must be accompanied by a valid driving licence issued in the applicant's country of residence.
-An IDP is not required if the driver's domestic licence meets the requirements of the 1949 or 1968 convention; the domestic licence can be used directly in a foreign jurisdiction that is a party to that convention.
-In addition, other arrangements eliminates the need of an IDP in some countries, such as the European driving licence valid within the European Economic Area.
+An IDP is not required if the driver's domestic licence meets the requirements of the 1968 convention; the domestic licence can be used directly in a foreign jurisdiction that is a party to that convention.
+In addition, other arrangements eliminates the need of an IDP in some countries, such as the European driving licence valid within the European Economic Area (EEA) as well as member states of the Association of Southeast Asian Nations (ASEAN) with each other.

 Driver information

 1968 convention (as amended in 2011)

 The convention has been ratified by 83 countries/jurisdictions.
-Examples of countries/jurisdictions that have not ratified the Convention include Ireland, Canada, the United States, Cyprus, Iceland, Malta, China and Malaysia.

 The main regulations about driving licences are in Annex 6 (domestic driving permit) and Annex 7 (International Driving Permit).
 The currently active version of those is in force in each contracting party since no later than 29 March 2011 (Article 43).
 According to the 1968 Vienna Convention, an IDP must have an expiration date of no more than three years from its issue date or until the expiration date of national driving permit, whichever is earlier, and it is valid for a period of one year upon the arrival in the foreign country.

 Article 41 of the convention describes requirements for driving licences.
 Key of those are: